alexkalderimis/intermine-jbrowse-adaptor/README.md

 This serves as a translating webservice between the intermine webservices and the API expected by JBrowse.

-This app tastes best with Ruby 2.0.0
+This app tastes best with JRuby-1.7.4 (at least so I have found...)